 The activity level of the Fund is measured with the measure tracking error.
 The Fund is actively managed and aims to outperform its benchmark.
 The Fund's benchmark index is relevant as it reflects the markets in which the Fund invests.
+The Fund is a mixed fund where the share portion is managed to closely follow the index and the interest portion is actively managed.
+The interest rate market is generally characterized by low price fluctuations (volatility), which means that tracking is at a low level.
 Achieved tracking error is in line with how the management is intended to be conducted as well as the Fund's investment focus and objectives.